exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 #### Key Types

-There are two different key types: `global` and `local`.
-The difference only plays a role when mapping multi-level nested lists.
+You can map multi-level nested lists with two different key types: `global` and `local`.

 Consider the following example: